-They generally are used for fast response applications, where the product cycles are shorter than that of ceramic heaters and several tool changes throughout the day is made.
+They generally are used for fast response applications, where the product cycles are shorter than that of ceramic heaters, and several tool changes throughout the day is made.
 These types of heater heat up and cool down in less than half the time of ceramic heaters

 The quartz elements comprised of a series of quartz tubes running parallel to each other within a highly reflective stainless steel housing.
 Each cell contains a coiled resistance wire available in a variety of wattages and voltages.
 Watt densities up to 30 w/sq.
 Inch (4.65 w/sq. cm) are available.
-The range of sizes and watt densities makes quartz emitters the prefered choice in zoning arrangements.
+The range of sizes and watt densities makes quartz emitters the preferred choice in zoning arrangements.
 Applications such as plastic thermoforming, sheet-fed processes with intricate heating patterns.
 They all need precise zone control, are small in size, and can easily be put in larger panels.

 These quartz heaters are approximately the same size as our ceramic infrared heaters.

-The use of quartz infrared heaters including vacuum forming, thermoforming, curing and heating applications.
+The use of quartz infrared heaters including vacuum forming, thermoforming, curing, and heating applications.